Skip to content

 Additional Tips:

-Avoid Excessive Heat: Exposing your compression socks to excessive heat, such as hot water or direct sunlight, can damage the fabric and reduce their effectiveness.
+Avoid Excessive Heat: Exposing your compression socks to excessive heat, such as hot water or direct sunlight, can damage the fabric and reduce effectiveness.
 Store them in a cool, dry place and avoid using hot water when washing.

 Consider Compression Sleeves: If you prefer to wear open-toe or no-show footwear, you can opt for compression sleeves instead of full socks.
 These sleeves provide the same compression benefits while leaving your toes exposed.